 “It’s just a fuckin’ name and address, bitch, not your ass!” he snapped.

 “You’re right,” she replied unperturbed.
-“My ass is ten grand for you.
+“My ass is a hundred grand for you.
 I’d need that for shampoo and soap to get the stink of you off me.”

 The baseball bat whistled toward the woman’s head before Slugger realized it.
 He barely managed to check the swing without crushing her skull.
 Fear flashed in her amber eyes and it felt good.